-During fiscal year 2023, the administrative management, general, and fundraising services were all provided by the Corporation to the KIPP Philadelphia Charter Schools through academic and business service agreements.
-Administrative fee revenue charged to the KIPP Philadelphia Charter Schools from the Corporation for management, professional, facility, and education services was \$5,093,084 for the year ended June 30, 2023.
-An additional pandemic support fee was charged to KWPCS, KDCS and KNPCS of \$1,120,000 for the year ended June 30, 2023.
+The Corporation provides administrative management, general, and fundraising services to the KIPP Philadelphia Charter Schools through academic and business service agreements.
+Administrative fee revenue charged to the KIPP Philadelphia Charter Schools from the Corporation for management, professional, facility, and education services was \$6,681,378 and \$5,093,084 for the years ended June 30, 2024 and 2023, respectively.
+An additional pandemic support fee was charged to KWPCS, KDCS and KNPCS of \$910,000 and \$1,120,000 for the years ended June 30, 2024 and 2023, respectively, which are included in revenue from services rendered - management services in the accompanying statements of activities and changes in net assets.